pennersr/django-allauth/docs/idp/openid-connect/clients.rst

 Redirect URIs
     A list of allowed redirect (callback) URLs, one per line.

+Allow URI wildcards
+    When enabled, allows the use of wildcards (*) in redirect URIs and CORS origins.
+    This is particularly useful for supporting deploy previews from services like Cloudflare Pages or Netlify, where preview URLs may contain dynamic subdomains (e.g., ``https://*.project.pages.dev``).
+When wildcards are enabled:

+    - URIs can contain a single asterisk (*)
+    - Only the hostname portion of the URI is allowed to contain a wildcard

 Response types
     A list of allowed response types.
 Provide one value per line, e.g.::